 Figure 4: The spectra of sample illumination under different light sources with the same integral intensity Will = 400 mW (a) and Osram source at various Will values (b).
 The inset shows photos of light sources.

 FeB from Rougieux et al. [8], the parameters of band-to-band radiative recombination and Auger recombination from Niewelt et al. [27] and Black & Macdonald [28], respectively.
-The calculated value was found to be Ln = 80 µm, which is very close to the value of 86 µm obtained from the study of temperature dependencies of short-circuit current, see Supplementary materials.
+The calculated value was found to be Ln = 80 µm, which is very close to 86 µm obtained from the study of temperature dependencies of short-circuit current, see Supplementary materials.

 Carrier generation rate estimation

 The light-induced dissociation rate of FeB pairs is well known to be dependent on the carrier generation rate (see Eq.
 (1)).
 Our next aim was determining the values of G for various light sources.
-The measured spectral intensity will of illumination incident onto the sample under the sources are shown in Figure 4.
-It is crucial to highlight that our focus is specifically on the light reaching the sample; hence, the brought spectra are distorted not only by the absorption of the lamp reflector and protective glass, but also by absorption in the fiber utilized to transmit the light flux to the solar cell.
-Similar modifications of the illumination spectra have been considered by other researchers [29].
+Figure 4 shows the measured spectral intensity of illumination, will , incident onto the sample surface.
+It is crucial to highlight that our focus is specifically on the light reaching the sample; hence, the brought spectra are distorted not only by the absorption of the lamp reflector and protective glass but also by absorption in the fiber utilized to transmit the light flux to the solar cell.
+Other researchers have considered similar modifications of the illumination spectra [29].
 Figure 4a displays discrepancies in the illumination spectra obtained from different light sources, attributed to variations in the operational temperatures of the halogen lamps and differences in reflectors (photos of the lamps are in the inset of Figure 4a).
 It is important to note that the upper limit of the spectra in Fig 4 (1120 nm) is limited by the silicon bandgap, which, according to Passler [30], corresponds to 1.11 eV at 340 K. Furthermore, Figure 4b demonstrates the change in the Osram spectrum with integral intensity increasing.
 Notably, in addition to the expected increase in the curve’s area, a minor spectrum shift towards shorter wavelengths is observed.
 This behavior is typical for all used light sources.
-Carrier generation rate was estimated as follows:
+The carrier generation rate was estimated as follows: